thunder-red-star/stuy-bells/readme.md

 # stuybellz

-a small crappy project lmao
+a small crappy project that is really bad and everyone is better at coding than me :(

+it's a bell schedule website.

 ## use